phalcon/documentation/docs/encryption-security.md

 ### HMAC

 **computeHmac()**

 Generates a keyed hash value using the HMAC method.
 It uses PHP's [hash_hmac][hash-hmac] method internally, therefore all the parameters it accepts are the same as the [hash_hmac][hash-hmac].

 ### Random
 **`getRandom()`**

-Returns a [Phalcon\Encryption\Security\Random][security-random] object, which is secure random number generator instance.
+Returns a [Phalcon\Encryption\Security\Random][security-random] object, which is a secure random number generator instance.
 The component is explained in detail below.

 **`getRandomBytes()` / `setRandomBytes()`**

-Getter and setter methods to specify the number of bytes to be generated by the openssl pseudo random generator.
+Getter and setter methods to specify the number of bytes to be generated by the openssl pseudo-random generator.
 It defaults to `16`.

 **`getSaltBytes()`**

-Generates a pseudo random string to be used as a salt for passwords.
+Generates a pseudo-random string to be used as a salt for passwords.
 It uses the `getRandomBytes()` value for the length of the string.
 It can however be overridden by the passed numeric parameter.

 ### Token
 **`getToken()`**

-Generates a pseudo random token value to be used as input's value in a CSRF check.
+Generates a pseudo-random token value to be used as input value in a CSRF check.

 **`getTokenKey()`**

-Generates a pseudo random token key to be used as input's name in a CSRF check.
+Generates a pseudo-random token key to be used as input's name in a CSRF check.

 **`getRequestToken()`**